 I love places where the scale of the environment makes me feel small (Dumbo), where urbanity and nature come into contrast (Brooklyn Bridge Park, the Highline) and gritty industrial streetscapes (far out Bushwick).

-What is your favorite place you have ever traveled?
+What is your favorite place you have ever visited?

 Immersed in the sleepy tropical backwaters, taking in the novel The God of Small Things set in the surrounding area, years before it made the NY Times travel section, I spent a week traveling through Kerala, India.
 A transformative experience and a turning point for me as it was the first time I adventured solo.